 For the main character, you can now pick between four character models: the original boy, the girl in the Cute version, and two other alternatives.
 You can also choose between 3 skin tones: super white, pretty white, and kinda brown.

 This is a bit frustrating in the era of customizable character designs, not only because they’re pretty static still, but because they really pay their darker fans dust.
 As a black woman, this is… annoying to say the least.
 I can justify wanting static character models, fine.
-But don’t even introduce skin tones if you’re going to cap it at the colour of sand.
+But why even introduce skin tones if you’re going to cap it at the colour of sand?
+I have the same issues with Story of Seasons (2014).

 Villager design changes